lwfinger/rtw88/README.md

 sudo pacman -Rn rtw88-dkms-git
 ```

-### Q2: My Wi-Fi adapter is plugged in an USB 3 port, how can I keep it in USB 2 mode to avoid potential interference in 2.4 GHz band?
+### Q2: My Wi-Fi adapter is plugged into a USB 3 port.
+How can I keep it in USB 2 mode to avoid potential interference in the 2.4 GHz band?
 The module `rtw_usb` has a parameter named `switch_usb_mode` which can enable or disable USB mode switching, setting it to "n" will keep your adapter in USB 2 mode.

 Steps: